-Also, the DDRJ Operating Procedures clearly define the details of expulsion procedures and disciplinary procedures including the right of appeal.
+Also, the DDRJ Operating Procedures clearly define the details of involuntary termination procedures and restrictive actions procedures including the right of appeal.

 Any changes to the DDRJ Operating Procedures and other documents are published by an "Important Notice" at DTCC's website and notified to all users by other means in advance of such changes.